dtaylo95/qbb2019-answers/day2-lunch/README.md

 ### The really slow way to find the number of alignments to each chromosome is:
 grep "^SRR072893" SRR072893.sam | cut -f 3 | sort | uniq -c | sort -r -k 1 -g > chromosome_alignment_counts.txt

+### A faster way to find the number of alignments to each chromosome is:
+create a python script that goes through each line and for those lines that represent an actual alignment, add 1 to the value of the corresponding chromosome in a dictionary

 # EXERCISE 4